Family Support Specialist

 - Work cooperatively with other GA program team members to assure clients’ timely access to quality services.

-- Meet GA’s quality and compliance standard by accurately completing documentation and service reporting in a timely manner.
+- Meet GA’s quality and compliance standards by accurately completing documentation and service reporting in a timely manner.

-- Participate in program evaluation and development of service options that best address client needs.
+- Participate in program evaluation and development of service options that best address client need

 - Participate in regular staff meetings, weekly supervision, in-service trainings, development seminars, and other meetings as required.